 The original site work implementation was to initiate implementation works during 3rd Quarter 2009 after all parts, equipment and goods needed for rehabilitation were delivered to the site.
 During 2nd Quarter 2009 all parts, equipment and goods were delivered to the site.
 Inspectors checked at factories and during shipping with a final quality control check by the MoE upon arrival at the Mussayib Power Plant site.

-The MoE requested a change in the original contracting modality, which presently is affecting works but is progressive in modality making this project one of the first relative NIM projects..
+The MoE requested a change in the original contracting modality, which presently is affecting works but is progressive in modality making this project one of the first national implementation modality (NIM) projects.